guti1/udacity_drl_nd/exercises/projects/project2_continous_control/solution/README.md

 1. The Unity environment contain a single agent
 2. The environment contains 20 identical agents, each with its own copy of the environment.

-Accordingly there are criterias to solve the environment are the following:
+Accordingly the criteria to solve the environment are the following:

 1. The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.